 - Taxes are not always applied (in case you lose money) and sometimes can be deferred.

 - Interests can be re-negotiated.

 - Amortizations can be re-calculated.

 With all these basic factors, you can start checking:

-- The relative weight of your overall variable and fixed costs.
+- The relative weight of your variable and fixed costs.

-- Whether to expect a positive cash generation (EBITDA greater than 0) that will allow you to grow through self-financing.
+- Whether you can expect a positive cash generation or not (EBITDA greater than 0).